Kitware/vtk-examples/src/Instructions/ForDevelopers.md

 The success of the VTK Examples depends on the contributions from the VTK user community.
 If you wish to contribute to this valuable resource, please follow these guidelines.
 If you are a VTK Example User, [go here](../ForUsers) or an Example Administrator [go here](../ForAdministrators).

-C++, C#,  Python, and Java examples are welcome!
+**C++, C#,  Python, Java** and **trame** examples are welcome!
 Examples should illustrate a single concept.

 ## Follow the Coding Guidelines

 When you write an example, please follow the [coding guidelines](../Guidelines).
 Create the example in your local repository, compile and run it before you generate a pull request.

-Some additional steps need to be done for Python C# and Java, see the sections below.
+!!! tip
+    Look at existing examples that may be similar to your one in order to get an idea of layout, formatting conventions, file naming etc.

 ## Setup for Development